IYoshikawaI/git-commands/README.md

 # git Commands

-here are all the commandsi showed you mouhib!
+here are all the commands i showed you mouhib!